The UK Versus USA Culture Shock

-I was born in England and spent most of my life there, apart from a year in New Zealand in the late 1980’s, but although I am well travelled, having visited many countries around the world both on vacation as well as for work, the cultural differences between the UK and the USA never cease to amaze me.
+I was born in England and spent most of my life there, apart from a year in New Zealand in the late 1980’s, but although I am well travelled and have visited many countries around the world both on vacation as well as for work, the cultural differences between the UK and the USA never cease to amaze me.

 Most people think that the biggest difference between the UK and the USA is that in England you drive on the left side of the road, and in the USA you drive on the right side, but it’s really far more than that.
 There are a myriad of cultural and social differences that only really become apparent when you spend a significant time in the other country.

 There is an awful lot that I don’t like in the USA, I have to admit that.
 Let’s face it, I didn’t grow up here, so things are not what I am used to, and that is normal for anyone to find.
 However there are also a lot of things I do like here, and a lot of things that I don’t like about England too.
 In a perfect world I would take a blend of ideas from multiple cultures to get the best of everything.

 I have learned that paradise doesn’t exist, since nowhere is perfect.

 Take that dream of a tropical paradise for example.
 Have you ever thought how wonderful it would be to move to Florida or California with their lovely beaches?
 It sounds perfect doesn’t it!
 Golden sands, the sound of the ocean, little tiki bars and restaurants, swaying palms…

 On the other hand you have maybe a high cost of living, limited entertainment, limited shops, theaters, museums or any of those things that you take for granted in the big city.